gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Formations Guide.md

 **1.5.0**
 - Flowers, Saplings, and Dead Bushes can be waterlogged.
 Make sure to make the sapling a dark oak sapling so it doesn't update
+- Using a dispenser on a water column with a bubble column will remove the water but will preserve the bubble column, allowing for waterless bubble columns

 **1.9.0**
 - You can put Glass Bottles in a Brewing Stand via hopper